 1. Helvetinjärvi National Park and Helvetinkolu

 5. Poet’s Way, S/S Tarjanne’s ship route (Murole canal, Ruovesi Ship Wharf and Visuvesi canal)

 A popular summer town in northern Pirkanmaa-region, Virrat boasts of hundreds of lakes, beautiful scenery and a rich cultural heritage, and offers a variety of sights and experiences for everyone to enjoy.
 The most popular activities in Virrat are boating, fishing, swimming, hiking on the excellent trails, as well as golfing and tennis, while nature lovers will find the ravine lakes of Toriseva offer breathtaking views.

 The old factory complex of Killinkoski is a versatile and a popular cultural and historical attraction in the village of Killinkoski in Virrat.
 It reflects the over 100-year-old industrial heritage in this rural area.
-Alongside the only ribbon industry museum in Scandinavia, the Finnish Camera museum, art exhibitions, a ribbon shop, a café and a flea market, Killinkoski has a lot to offer.
+Alongside the only ribbon industry museum in Scandinavia, the Finnish Camera museum, art exhibitions, a ribbon shop and a café Killinkoski has a lot to offer.
 The other cultural attractions of Virrat include the Perinnekylä Heritage Village, a diverse centre focusing on agricultural and forestry traditions; the red wooden church in Virrat, as well as churches in Liedenpohja and Killinkoski, Matias chapel, Kurjenkylä chapel and the new cemetery chapel.